ExCL-Docs/excl-user-docs/excl-support/frequentProblems.md

 To have this addressed, report your IP address to `excl-help@ornl.gov`.
 If you are on an ORNL network, you can use the usual native tools on your system to find your IP address.
 If you are at home and on a network using NAT (as most home networks do) use
 [What Is My IP?
 Best Way To Check Your Public IP Address](https://www.whatismyip.com/) to determine your public IPv4 address when external to the lab.
 Note that this will not report the correct address if you are on an ORNL (workstations or visitor) network.

+## I can’t clone my git repo

+The recommended approach for accessing git repositories in ExCL is to use the SSH protocol instead of the HTTPS protocol for private repositories and either protocol for public repositories.
+However, both approaches will work with the proper proxies, keys, applications passwords, and password managers in place.

+To use the SSH protocol you must first setup SSH keys to the git website (i.e. GitLab, GitHub, and Bitbucket).
+See [Git - Setup Git access to code.ornl.gov | ExCL User Docs (ornl.gov)](https://docs.excl.ornl.gov/software/git#setup-git-access-to-code.ornl.gov) for details for how to do this for code.ornl.gov.
+The other Git Clouds have similar methods to add SSH keys to your profile.

+Since the worker nodes are behind a proxy.
+You must setup an SSH jump host in your `.ssh/config` to access Git SSH servers.
+See [Git - Git SSH Access | ExCL User Docs (ornl.gov)](https://docs.excl.ornl.gov/software/git#git-ssh-access) to verify that you have setup the proper lines in your SSH Config.